stevenyalcin/uipath-input-dialog/README.md

 # uipath-input-dialog
-Application asks sequence of questions and will expect some input from user
+Application asks sequence of questions and will expect some input from user.